 Net position represents the difference between assets plus deferred outflow of resources and liabilities plus deferred inflow of resources.
-Net investment in capital assets, consists of the remaining un-depreciated cost of the asset less the outstanding payables and debt associated with the purchase or construction of the related asset.
+Net investment in capital and lease assets, consists of the remaining un-depreciated or un-amortized cost of the asset less the outstanding payables and debt associated with the purchase or construction of the related asset.